 In order to develop into well-versed biologists and to be prepared for future education in graduate and professional schools or careers in the life sciences, Biology majors will be able to:

-and knowledge of biology to the liberal arts and
+and knowledge of biology to other disciplines in the liberal arts and

 Health Science Majors

 integrate fundamental principles that underly the health sciences

 including human anatomy and physiology, human behavior and development,

 - Connect theory from